-The TMS320C80 DSP acts as the master, sending a packet 50 to the function drive pcb's every 1 ms. Each transaction has two phases: a master phase, and a supervisor phase.
+The TMS320C80 DSP acts as the master, sending a packet to the function drive pcb's every $1\ \mathrm{ms}$.
+Each transaction has two phases: a master phase, and a supervisor plase.
 The master phase sets up the address of the function to be communicated.
-The supervisor phase allows the supervisor to determines status and updates the user parameter RAM.
-55
+The supervisor phase allows the supervisor to determine status and updates the user parameter RAM.